patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='edit.html?log=160601142223&menu=false&multipleBuffers=false&theme=tomorrow-night-eighties&canvas_size=halfscreen&canvas_snapable=true' ></iframe>

 Note:
-I found in the ephimeral nature of mandalas, the harmony to accept fragility...
+I found in the **ephimeral nature of mandalas, the harmony to accept fragility**...

-To be gentle and listen the flow...
+To be **gentle and listen the flow**...

-To be open to others and the whole...
+To be **open to others and the whole**...

-I find refuge in synchronicity, in the fact that doing an internet search for XML 6 and a half years ago would lead me here:
+I find **refuge in synchronicity**, in the fact that doing an internet search for XML 6 and a half years ago would lead me here:

 --